kandruch/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS With Python

-Repository for Automating AWS with Python
+Repository for AWS boto3 python code

 *Automating AWS with Python*